amythical/aws/s3/pre-signed-url-private-S3-bucket.md

 # Conclusion
  - We managed to hide the S3 Bucket name, use the CDN domain and get a presigned url for a private S3 Bucket image
- - Cache optimisation yet to be addressed
+ - We have a solution for cache optimisation by using the same presigned url